 These instruments were made even before Bigsby had invented his Bigsby Tremolo, which is still in production to this day.
 The functional simplicity of its design has given even just parts of his instruments a place in the books, such as the Bigsby whammy bar:

 So what’s the deal with this headstock shape?
 Something seems familiar when you look at the Bigsby headstock.
-It’s reminiscent of the head scroll of old violin family instruments, but we now associate it with a single instrument.
-All hail the Fender Stratocaster!
+It’s reminiscent of the head scroll of old violin family instruments, but we now associate it with a single instrument, the ever-present Fender Stratocaster!

-One of the major factors was the distinctive scroll headstock, which was the maker’s mark of Bigsby guitars, is that it became known as the Fender Stratocaster’s defining detail.
-We all immediately recognize that phallic symbol as one of the mainstays of the Fender and the electric guitar in general.
+One of the major factors was the distinctive scroll headstock, which was the maker’s mark of Bigsby guitars.
+But that shape eventually became known as the Fender Stratocaster’s defining detail.
+We all immediately recognize this uniquely shaped symbol as one of the mainstays of the Fender and the electric guitar in general.

 According to guitar legend and lore, Leo Fender was performing research on many guitars before he began to create the Telecaster and the Stratocaster.
 During some of his museum trips, the headstock shape of earlier European guitars that mimicked the scroll of a violin headstock piqued his interest.
 Many had assumed, negatively, that when Leo Fender saw the shape Paul Bigsby was using for his guitars that he decided to make his own variant.